 Mandatory Technology: Secure Internet Access & PDF Viewer, such as ADOBE

-This course spans one academic year.
-The course is self-paced but must be completed within one of year of program enrollment.
+This course spans six months.
+The course is self-paced but must be completed within six months of the initial program enrollment.
 All teacher candidates must fulfill these requirements to earn the Texas Standard Teacher Certificate:

 2) initiate contact with faculty to ask questions about subject studies;